happybara-io/WorkflowBuddy/README.md

 Workflow Buddy was originally intended for expanding the available Workflow Builder triggers within Slack, but it can also be used to proxy Slack events to another service - bypassing Workflow Builder entirely.
 This can be done by following parts of the [New Event Triggers Guide](#quickstart-new-event-triggers).
 You can skip creating a workflow, then after double checking your OAuth scopes are all set, you can `Add` a new event-> webhook mapping and connect the event to your external services URL.

 > ℹ️: When using in this advanced manner, you'll want to set your webhook configuration setting `raw_event: true`.
-Workflow Buddy by default will flatten & limit the JSON it receives to fit with the [Slack limitations](#templates-for-event-triggers) of 20 variables and no nested data.
+See [Raw Event in Options](#global-options).

 ### Your great idea here